matecat/simple-s3/README.md

 *   `getPublicItemLink` - get the public link to download the item
 *   `hasBucket` - check if a bucket exists
 *   `hasItem` - check if an item exists
+*   `restoreItem` - try to restore an item from archive
 *   `setBucketLifecycleConfiguration` - set basic bucket lifecycle configuration
 *   `uploadItem` - upload an item to a bucket from a file
 *   `uploadItemFromBody` - upload an item to a bucket from the body content